 Nurturing the current strengths and capacity in our communities to improve our own and each other's wellbeing, while offering joined up care and support to the most vulnerable people is a key driver for this new Strategy.
+It is especially important as we emerge from the coronavirus pandemic that we coproduce and re-shape with, and not to, our residents, businesses, partners and employees.
+If we do this meaningfully, we can develop an increased sense of belonging in Telford & Wrekin as part of the new world.

 The Health & Wellbeing Board has a unique leadership role, given its duty for system-wide improvement in integrating health and social care, prevention services and community and voluntary sector support.
+Moving through the pandemic and the immediate post-crisis response this Strategy will contribute to multiple Recovery programmes, beyond the obvious health, care, community and welfare recovery and more widely to education, economy and business recovery.

 Key delivery partnerships which will drive progress on the priorities in this Strategy are: